 These types of chargers tend to be decently expensive, but they are very easy to use.

-Of course, this doesn’t mean you can just plug in any trickle charger to your Prius and expect everything to be fine.
+Of course, this doesn’t mean you can just plug in any trickle charger to your Toyota Prius Hybrid car and expect everything to be fine.
 There are many factors to take into consideration.
 First of all, there are manual and automatic trickle chargers.

 Manual Trickle Chargers